travelnxt/appacitive-docs/v1.0/index.md

 A unique string `id` is associated with every file you store on the appacitive platform.
 This string `id` is either the optional `filename` query string parameter you pass while generating the upload url or appacitive assigns it a unique system generated value.
 You can use this unique string file `id` to access, update or delete that file.
 Uploading multiple files using the same `filename` will lead to overwriting the file.

-In the request, the optional query string paramertes you can provide are.
+In the request, the optional query string parameters you can provide are.

 ** Query string parameters **